Origami crane made easy

 How to fold an origami crane

-Here are printable step by step instructions for how to fold an origami crane and also a helpful video.
+Here are printable step by step instructions for how to make an origami crane and also a helpful video.

-Follow along and learn how to fold a paper crane with the step-by-step instructions video below.
-All you need is a square sheet of paper, in a bright color or pattern if you’d like.
+Follow along and learn how to make one with the step-by-step origami crane instruction video below.
+All you need is a square piece of paper, in a bright color or pattern if you’d like.
 The paper doesn’t have to be special origami paper, but it needs to be a square.